Jenna Ellis: Early life and education

-Ellis was homeschooled by her parents.
-Her education included a strong emphasis on civics.
+Ellis was homeschooled by her parents with a strong emphasis on civics.
 She, as well as one of her brothers, worked on a U.S. Senate campaign while in high school.
 She also interned for the Colorado lieutenant governor at age 14 and the Boulder County district attorney's office a few years later.

 In 2003, Ellis enrolled at Cedarville University.
 While there, she received a "significant financial award" from a civil case related to her being a victim of a violent crime at age 16.
 She used the funds to set up a scholarship to benefit future Cedarville students.
 "I wanted the money to mean something more," said Ellis.
 "Starting a scholarship endowment was a way for me to heed that call to minister to others, and ultimately, further the Gospel of Christ through others' ministries."
 The Jenna Lynn Ellis Award is awarded each year to a junior or senior with a minimum 3.3 GPA and who wishes to pursue a career in law, with an emphasis on criminal prosecution and victim advocacy.

 In 2004, Ellis transferred to Colorado State University in order to study journalism.
 In 2011, she received a Juris Doctor from the University of Richmond School of Law.